⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Bitcoin Mining

-Primary revenue from validating transactions and earning new Bitcoin.
+Revenue generated from validating Bitcoin transactions and earning newly minted Bitcoin.

-Revenue from designing and manufacturing power distribution equipment and services.
+Revenue from designing and manufacturing electrical products and providing infrastructure services.

 🎯 WHY THIS MATTERS